NGINX: The Simplest Load Balancing Cluster with Failover

 andstop_both

-contain the start and the stop of NGINX services.
-Check that the names of services in these scripts are those installed on both nodes else modify them in the scripts.
+- Check that the names of the services started in these scripts are those installed on both nodes, otherwise modify them in the scripts.

 Node 1 and node 2 should reach the UP (green) state, which means that the start_both